jeshraghian/snntorch/docs/tutorials/tutorial_1.rst

 Additionally, you may have heard of the `Hebbian mantra of “neurons that fire together, wire together” <https://doi.org/10.2307/1418888>`__.
-If there is plenty of spiking, this should suggest there is plenty of learning.
-In some cases where training SNNs proves to be challenging, encouraging more firing via a rate code is a possible solution.
+If there is plenty of spiking, this may suggest there is plenty of learning.
+In some cases where training SNNs proves to be challenging, encouraging more firing via a rate code is one possible solution.

 Rate coding is almost certainly working in conjunction with other encoding schemes in the brain.
-We’ll consider these other encoding mechanisms in the following sections.
+We will consider these other encoding mechanisms in the following sections.
 This covers the ``spikegen.rate`` function.
-Further information `can be found in the documentation here <https://snntorch.readthedocs.io/en/latest/snntorch.spikegen.html>`__.
+Further information `can be
+found in the documentation
+here <https://snntorch.readthedocs.io/en/latest/snntorch.spikegen.html>`__.